How to Use the getDataSource() API in SAP Analytics Designer

 {id: ‘E1000’, description: ‘InsightCubes UAE’, dimensionId: ‘Entity’, …}

-If the current active hierarchy of the dimension “Entity” is set in the widget, the full memberId should be placed as a parameter in the API function.
+If the widget sets the current active hierarchy of the “Entity” dimension, pass the full memberId as a parameter to the API function.

 Table_1.getDataSource().getMember(“ENTITY”, “[ENTITY].[parentId].&[E1000]”);

-18. getMemberDisplayMode()– The display mode for members of the dimension is returned.
+21. getMemberDisplayMode()– Returns the display mode for members of the dimension.
 Dimension name is the only mandatory parameter.

-19. getMembers() Members of the dimension are returned.
+22. getMembers()– Members of the dimension are returned.
 Conducts a backend roundtrip.
-It is advised to use the available options parameter to limit the list of returned members.
+Use the available options parameter to limit the list of returned members.
 Dimension name is a mandatory parameter, and options (members options as a JSON object to method arguments) is optional.

 Example: